 Bilam and the Donkey

 The story of Bilam and his donkey contains unbelievable events and is described in great detail.
 As the account in Numbers 22:21 goes, Balak was the king of Moav at that time and was faced with the fear of millions of Jews damaging his land by gaining safe passage.
 To avert this problem, Balak called upon Bilam, a Prophet, and requested that Bilam curse the Jews so that Balak would have ease in attacking them and in driving them out.
 When Balak sent the first group of messengers to Bilam, Bilam’s reply was that he must consult with God.
 God’s answer was that Bilam should not curse the Jews for they are blessed.
 Bilam informed the messengers that he was restrained from going by God’s word.
 Balak persisted and sent more messengers; now higher in rank.
-Bilam responded by saying that even if his house was filled with silver and gold he couldn’t go.
+Bilam responded by saying, “Even if my house was filled with silver and gold I couldn’t go.”
 Nonetheless Bilam requested an answer from God.
 This time God gave him permission, however, he still must refrain from cursing the Jews.

 God then opened Bilam’s eyes and he saw the angel of God standing in the path with a sword outstretched in his hand.
 Bilam then prostrated himself before the angel.
 The angel said to Bilam, “For what have you smitten your donkey these three times?
 Behold I have come out to turn you away because your way is contrary to me.
 Your donkey has seen me and turned aside these three times.
 Would it be that you would turn aside.
 Because now I would kill you and cause her (the donkey) to live.”
 Bilam says, “I have sinned.
 I didn’t know that you stood in the path to turn me aside.
 And now if this is bad in your eyes, I will return.”
 The angel informs Bilam that he may continue, but only that which he tells him may he say.
 Rashi states that the significance of “three” times represents two things: the three forefathers, and the three Jewish festivals.
 Ibn Ezra states that once the donkey spoke it died, and that with each successive hitting, Bilam used a stronger object.